rounaktiwari31/ecommerce-admin-dashboard/README.md

 For image uploads to function, Cloudinary credentials must be added locally.
 - The project's goals are demonstration and education.

+Note on Logout Behaviour

+When running the application locally (`http://localhost:3000`), the logout functionality works normally without any browser warnings.
+On the live Vercel deployment, some browsers (such as Chrome or Safari) may show a confirmation or cache-related message during logout due to browser-level handling of POST requests and server-side redirects in production.
+This is expected behaviour and does not affect the security or correctness of the application.

 ## Live Deployment (Vercel)